jmcarlile/website-factory/README.md

 The backend is also a full python computing engine capable of database maintenance, web scrappers, and machine learning.
 We use Jupyter with pandas and plotly.

-This project allows you to start a hackathon about 80 hours ahead of `npx create-react-app`.

 [Project Management Spreadsheet](https://docs.google.com/spreadsheets/d/1j07sT7-HGhPlajWFeYYBXIs4O6PKrztX-2PgnuVeJPA/edit#gid=1591015716)

 ### Replicating The Project